Extranate/MPhys_Project_Work/README.md

 to relate to spacecraft integrity.

 Files located in this repository are a record of the progress of the development of my simulation.
-Folders located in the Repository contain all versions relating to the folder title.
-Version numbers with dates are found within the program file.
+Version numbers with dates are found within the program files as a comment at the top.